in Calgary, AB

 Previous attempts to treat rhinophyma include plastic surgery or electrocautery.
 Unfortunately, these methods frequently resulted in scarring and/or inadequate improvement.
 As the primary underlying condition is excessive and enlarged oil glands, the CO2 Laser has revolutionized the treatment of this condition.

 The laser vaporizes the skin in a bloodless fashion thereby shrinking excess oil glands while allowing the physician to systematically reshape the nose.
 Dr. Remington may recommend vascular laser treatments prior to or in conjunction with the CO2 laser to collapse the blood vessels.

+We perform this procedure in a single session at our non-hospital surgical site.
 Markings may be made along the nose to distinguish the boundaries between normal and abnormal tissue.
 Resurfacing is conducted to debulk nasal tissue and contour the nose to a proportionate shape.